Andromeda08/Advent-of-Code/README.md

            *
          _/ \_        Advent of Code 2020
-        \     /          My solutions written in C
+        \     /          Solutions to a few problems written in C /_' '_\
-        /_' '_\
          /'@ \
         / . o \